github/docs/content/admin/overview/best-practices-for-enterprises.md

 You can manage the display of usernames within your enterprise's private repositories.
 For more information, see "[AUTOTITLE](/organizations/managing-organization-settings/managing-the-display-of-member-names-in-your-organization)."

+{% ifversion enterprise-readme %}

+## Create a README

+{% data reusables.enterprise.about-readmes %} For more information, see "[AUTOTITLE](/admin/managing-your-enterprise-account/creating-a-readme-for-an-enterprise)."

+{% endif %}

 ## Further reading

 - "[AUTOTITLE](/repositories/creating-and-managing-repositories/best-practices-for-repositories)"